akhil-eppa/Data-Analytics-Project/README.md

 # Data-Analytics-Assignments
-This is the repository for our our assignment submissions for Data Analytics
+This is the official repository for our assignment submissions/project for Data Analytics Course 2020.

+## Contributors
+* Rishit C
+* Akhil E
+* Varun T